AlecRosenbaum/alecrosenbaum.github.io/resume.md

 ### Software Engineer (Intern) at [Formlabs][formlabs]
 #### May 2017-August 2017
-* Made improvements to manufacturing sofware that enables automated calibration and testing using Python.
+* Improved manufacturing sofware that enables automated calibration and testing using Python.
 * Analyzed manufacturing data and correlated defects, software changes, device usage, and line operators.
 * Wrote, documented, reviewed, and deployed code integrated with Github
 * Projects included: